kabisa/theguild.nl/drafts/generating-css-from-scratch-with-postcss.md

 Initially I started out with good 'ol string templating and interpolation but it soon became pretty complex, as I needed to conditionally add certain properties and declarations.

-It occurred to me that what I wanted was a representation of the CSS structure in code, an AST (Abstract Syntax Tree).
-That would allow me to build up the CSS tree structure in code and turn it into a String later on.
+It occurred to me that what I wanted was a representation of the CSS structure in code, an Abstract Syntax Tree (AST).
+That would allow me to build up the CSS tree structure in code and turn it into a string later on.

 I decided to see if I could use [PostCSS](https://postcss.org/), since I figured it must be turning CSS into an AST already.